pcclarke/myd3docs/readme.md

 *array*: an array of objects to be nested by a nest operator.
 Each object should have a property matching the keys registered in the nest operator.

+Applies the nest operator to an input array, returning a nested object with two properties: key and values.
+Conceptually, this is similar to applying map.entries to the D3 map returned by [nest.map](https://pcclarke.github.io/myd3docs/#nestmaparray).
+But instead of being applied to just the first (outermost) level, it is applied to each level of the object's hierarchy.

+The object is structured with levels of objects containing objects.
+How many levels of objects there are depends on the number of key functions.

+Inside an object, the key property is determined by the value of the key at its level in the hierarchy of the nested object.
+The value property is either the next nested object down, or an array of elements (leaves) filtered from the input array that match the key value of their object.

 **Example**

 Returning a nested array as